John Mason School

 John Mason School (JMS) is a secondary school with sixth form in the town of Abingdon-on-Thames, Oxfordshire.
 Named after English diplomat and spy Sir John Mason, the school opened in September 1960.
 It shares its sixth from, JMF6 Abingdon, with Fitzharrys School, another secondary school in Abingdon.
-As of December 2024, the school has an enrollment of 1002 students.
+As of November 2025, the school has an enrollment of 859 students in Years 7–11, and 133 students in its sixth form as of December 2024.

 History

 John Mason School, located on Wootton Road, opened as a grammar school in September 1960, to 69 students.
 The school is named after sixteenth-century intellectual, diplomat and spy Sir John Mason.
 He was born in Abingdon and educated at the nearby Abingdon School.
 Coincidentally, the first Headteacher of John Mason School, Derrick Hurd, went on to become Head at Easthampstead Park School based on the estate of which Sir John Mason was the keeper in 1548.

 The school was previously in a four-way partnership of Abingdon schools known as 14:19 Abingdon.
 The other members were Larkmead School, Fitzharrys School and Abingdon and Witney College.
 The four partners shared sixth form lessons.
 John Mason is now part of the Abingdon Learning Trust, together with Fitzharrys School, Rush Common School, and St Michael's Church of England Primary School, and shares its sixth form, JMF6 Abingdon, with Fitzharrys.
-John Mason has approximately 1002 students as of December 2024, of which 133 are part of its shared sixth form.
+In December 2024, John Mason had approximately 869 students in Years 7–11, and 133 students in its shared sixth form.
+As of November 2025, the school has 859 students in Years 7–11.

 Sarah Brinkley, previously the deputy headteacher, became the school's new headteacher in September 2015.
 On 20 April 2020, she was succeeded as headteacher by Adrian Rees, and instead became the Executive Headteacher and Director of Secondary Education of the Abingdon Learning Trust.
 In 2022, Brinkley left her role as Executive Headteacher, and remained the Director of Secondary Education until she resigned on 2 July 2023.
 Rees' departure from the school was announced in February 2023, and he officially left the school in March, being replaced by Kirsty Rogers, who was the school's deputy head teacher and worked as acting headteacher until September, when, after eight years at the school, she left John Mason School to become headteacher at Aureus School in Didcot, and Alastair West became the new headteacher.